 At first sight, this praise for Malta might seem cute.
 Mr Avorin’s exposure of Sweden’s arms exports might even pass for a critique of hypocrisy of the international affairs.
 Alas, no such thing.
 The key to this unexpected ‘patriotism’ for Malta from the foreign investors lies in their love affair with the country’s taxation system.
 In other words, these individuals, and the companies they represent, fear their tax dodging leisure might come to an end, if Malta does not learn how to “defend its reputation against mockery”.

 The key to this unexpected ‘patriotism’ for Malta from the foreign investors lies in their love affair with the Malta’s taxation system.

 As “sentiments and campaigns against Malta and iGaming are mounting in Brussels” and “the EU member states like Sweden push for Malta to raise taxes”, the Maltese and foreign elites are placing bets on patriotism to defend their interests.
 Ironically, while praising Malta in the exact same way as do some of die-hard ‘patriots’, Mr Avorin seems reluctant to support the welfare of his native Sweden (that is to say, he sounds highly ‘unpatriotic’).

 P.S.
-ISLES of the LEFT is allied with no political party.
+The IotL Magazine is allied with no political party.
 Follow us if you respect your intelligence and wish to read unbiased commentary on society, environment, culture, politics, technology and more.